 Our bishop has announced the joyful news that public celebration of Holy Mass and the hearing of Confession has resumed at our parishes.
 With this welcomed announcement also comes the responsibility of how we can properly worship while maintaining safety.
 As you can imagine, there will be many changes from the normal way liturgical life functions at St. Agnes.

-The parish will open for public worship on the May 16th for the 4pm anticipated Mass and continue regularly for weekdays.
 While daily Mass that is normally scheduled in the mornings (6:00am) remains unchanged as well as the Saturday schedule, please note the schedule change for Sundays:

 – Mass 8am, 10am (Traditional Latin Mass), 12pm